KDE/documentation-docs-krita-org/reference_manual/dockers/text_properties.rst

 Font Size
 ~~~~~~~~~

 Font size allows setting the size of the characters.
+What this does in particular is that it scales the whole font so that its design size (the "em size") is the same as the font size.

+When using :ref:`font_relative_units`, font size will always use the inherited font size and family as the reference font.
+This can be used to ensure a range of the text is always a bit bigger or a bit smaller than the surrounding text, which can be useful for superscript or titling.

 By default, this property is always visible.